pods-finance/sdk/README.md

-# sdk
+# @pods-finance/sdk
-A hybrid networking SDK for future Pods apps and integrations
+🧭 A hybrid networking SDK for future Pods apps and integrations